These apps allow workers to get paid between paychecks. Experts say there are steep costs

 Wilkins said she was not aware the app had a free option, which would transfer the money in one to three days.
 She said the app always directed her to the instant transfer option.

-A spokesperson for DailyPay said in a statement that the app offers two option with no fees to most users and a third with what they described as a "small ATM-like fee.”
+A spokesperson for DailyPay said in a statement that the app offers two options with no fees to most users and a third with what they described as a "small ATM-like fee.”

 Matt Bahl, who researches workplace issues for the Financial Health Network, said the growth of the Earned Wage Access industry is a symptom of widespread financial insecurity.